LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 3).

 ### 6.4.3 Management Perspective
-Medical offices are sometimes independent “small enterprises”.
+Medical offices are sometimes independent "small enterprises".
 Other times, they are part of a larger health care facility.
 Medical offices are even smaller than nursing homes and can hardly have their own information management staff.
 If the medical offices are independent enterprises, however, they still need to take responsibility for the information management.
 Ensuring data security in particular must not be neglected under any circumstances.